About the Organization

 Hi, I am Añjali Nicole Vigna, facilitator of Compassionate Support Services.

-I feel very honored and privileged to have been invited to be a part of Blue Sky Friends and am deeply grateful to have this unique opportunity to be of service to you and your loved ones when it is needed the most.
+I feel deeply honored to be part of the Blue Sky Friends Team and to have this precious opportunity to provide supportive services for you and your loved ones during life’s most difficult times.